 In the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
-This risk is especially relevant for us because pharmaceutical companies have experienced significant stock price volatility in recent years.
+This risk is especially relevant for us because pharmaceutical companies have experienced significant stock price volatility in recent years, and also because our stock price recently decreased significantly following announcement of results from our Phase 3 SUPPRESS trial.
 If we face such litigation, it could result in substantial costs and a diversion of management's attention and resources, which could harm our business.